 - Download the Google Home app or, with premium Nest models, the Nest app to your phone.

 The preset temperatures on your Nest can also be changed from the app.
-From the home screen, find your Thermostat and then select Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
-Choose the appropriate setting to change the temperature for that preset.
+From the home screen, choose Thermostat before selecting Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
+Select one of these options to change the temperature for that preset.

 9. Creating a Nest Thermostat Schedule